-A four and a half hours drive towards the north of Patna brought me to Pandaul Block of Madhubani district in Bihar.
-I was excited about finally meeting the people whom I had heard about and read about in the various reports I had been handed at joining Digital Green, two weeks earlier.
-This trip, a part of the induction, was intended for me to understand how Digital Green’s innovative model of engaging communities with locally made videos about sustainable agricultural practices actually works on the ground.
+A four and a half hours’ drive towards the north of Patna brought me to Pandaul Block of Madhubani district in Bihar.
+I was excited about finally meeting the people whom I had heard and read about in the various reports I had been handed at joining Digital Green, two weeks earlier.
+This trip, a part of the induction, was intended for me to understand how Digital Green’s innovative model of social behaviour change communication actually works on the ground.

 Digital Green provides the VRPs with a comprehensive training over two days on operating the Pico projector attached with a speaker and loaded with an SD card, which has a selection of short 10-15 minute videos.
-These videos feature a farmer from the same region who speaks their own language and shares a step-by-step audio-visual guide on specific sustainable agricultural practices and other best practices.
-These are all videos for specific crops for the relevant season.
+These videos feature a farmer from the same region who speaks their own language and shares a step-by-step, audio-visual guide on agricultural best practices for specific crops for the relevant season.

 The training also touches upon some soft skills like body language for effective facilitation during the video screening and also some data gathering requirements such as taking the attendance to track interest and adoption of the best practices shared through the video.

 As I reached the block office of Jeevika, their team was in a monthly meeting with the VRPs.
-These VRPs had also received training on using the DG approach few months back, and this is also where the VRPs came to with their doubts and other issues related to the dissemination of videos.
+These VRPs had also received training on using the DG approach a few months back.
+And this is where the VRPs came with their doubts and other issues related to the dissemination of videos.

 Ideas take root

-I managed to draw out a few VRPs with the partner staffs permission for a quick chat to understand what benefits, if any, they had perceived, since using the Digital Green approach in the field.
+I asked a few VRPs what benefits, if any, they had perceived, since using the Digital Green approach in the field.
 I got some very positive feedback regarding the use of videos.

 A fertile ground for positive change